 Thinning, continuous cutting and cutting plants updates can be carried out throughout the year, but preferably prior to the establishment of deep snow.

 Sanitary and reconstructive felling, thinning, removing the deciduous storey, in forest massifs with berries, sections on permafrost, as well as poorly drained soils and in the protected areas, - all are carried out in late autumn and later during the winter on the frozen ground.

 In this very harsh climate the work done in temperate climate over the course of the year needs to be done in just half of that time in taiga lacking infrastructure and in the freezing cold.

 All harvesting for all of our species is carried out when the conditions for the heartwood of the cut trees are the best for their physico-mechanical properties.
 The best properties are attained before the new vegetation season, in the late autumn and winter for larch, european oak, and siberian larch.

-Continue reading at the harvesting process and equipment section.
+Continue reading at the harvesting equipment section.